 top of page

-Project B35 started in January 2024 when Serendipity Wildlife Foundation conducted a preliminary investigation into the elephant – vehicle conflict on the B35 road from Sella Kataragama and Buttala in southern Sri Lanka.
+The B35 Project started in January 2024 when Serendipity Wildlife Foundation conducted a preliminary investigation into the elephant – vehicle conflict on the B35 road from Sella Kataragama and Buttala in southern Sri Lanka.
 With the interactions between wild elephants and vehicles on this road increasing, Serendipity Wildlife Foundation decided that a scouting team be assigned to the location for an initial investigation and report.

 An observer from India joined two representatives from Serendipity Wildlife Foundation for the initial investigation of three days on location.
 The team conducted continuous daytime patrols on the B35 road and photographed, videotaped, and documented their initial findings.